 On Thursday, November 3, we were so very honored to receive visitors from Shenzhen, China.
 Read the rest of this entry »

-The following letters were written by student Jes Smith over the course of his stay in our program, starting with the most recent.
+The following letters were written by student Jes Smith over the course of his stay in our program and beyond, starting with the most recent.

 Well, my time here at the Hatlen Center is almost finished.
 Thank you so much for pulling for me and helping me get in this program that served my training needs for independent living so well.
 I have enjoyed my time here getting to know the staff, have enjoyed learning from their areas of expertise, and have also enjoyed teaching a bit about the Apple products to the instructors here.

 As far as living on my own, I still have a ways to go, but my self-confidence has been given a real boost from my time here.
 I still have a lot to learn, and will keep learning throughout life.
 A little help from close family and friends will be just what I need to continue learning and growing.
 Thanks to the Hatlen Center though, I have been given a wonderful foundation in which to start.
 I know how to do a lot more things than I knew a year ago.
 You guys believe in us students one hundred and fifty percent and won’t take anything but the best from us.

 The comprehensive nature of this program proves that beyond a shadow of a doubt, and I can safely say that I am the better for it.
 In the future, if there is anything I can do to further the growth of the Hatlen Center, don’t hesitate to let me know.

 “A few of us students were hanging out at my place this afternoon, and we started talking about how Hatlen compares to other centers and how it uses a different approach to training students to be independent.
 One of us came up with the analogy that says it all.
 Read the rest of this entry »